mvolkmann/mvolkmann.github.com/programming/sed-article.md

 followed by the ending delimiter.
 For example, to match zero or more characters surrounded by parentheses, use `\([^)]*\)`.
-Note that parentheses outside the character class must escaped with a backslash, but parentheses inside a character class are not.
+Note that the parentheses outside the character class are escaped with a backslash, while the one inside the character class is not escaped.

 Suppose we want to match an underscore, followed by any other characters, and another underscore.